DigiBP/26SS_Zoo_Zuerich/README.md

 ### 5.2 Choose Sales Representative and Assign Lead

-Once the lead is registered, the process triggers a **DMN decision table** that evaluates predefined rules (e.g. region, workload) and automatically selects the most appropriate Sales Representative.
-The lead is assigned without any manual intervention from the Sales Manager, and the assigned representative receives an automated notification to begin follow-up.
+Once the lead is registered, the process triggers an automated routing mechanism to select the most appropriate Sales Representative.
+This eliminates the need for the Sales Manager to manually distribute new leads.

----
+**Automated Routing (Service Task):**
+Instead of a static DMN table, the system uses a dynamic, event-driven integration via **Make.com**.
+* **Trigger:** The Camunda process sends a payload containing the `leadId` to a Custom Webhook in Make.com.
+* **Intelligent Selection:** Make.com executes an advanced SQL query against the PostgreSQL CRM database.
+By joining multiple tables (`employee`, `lead`, `customer`, `specialization`), the system prioritizes and selects the best representative based on three dynamic factors:
+  1. **Region Matching:** Prioritizes employees matching the customer's region.
+  2. **Specialization Matching:** Prioritizes employees matching the customer's industry branch.
+  3. **Workload Balancing:** Calculates the number of active leads assigned to each matching employee and selects the one with the lowest count, ensuring an even distribution of work.
+* **Direct Database Update & Process Continuation:** Once the optimal representative is identified, Make.com executes an `UPDATE` statement directly on the CRM database to link the lead to the assigned employee.
+A Webhook Response then sends the `employeeId` back to Camunda, which instantly triggers the next step (sending the automated appointment request).

 ### 5.3 Send Email with Available Consultation Slots